 - grunting while breathing

-If RDS is suspected, lab tests are used to rule out infections that could cause breathing problems.
-A chest X-ray will be done to examine the lungs.
-A blood gas analysis will check oxygen levels.
+If a doctor suspects RDS, they’ll order lab tests to rule out infections that could cause breathing problems.
+They’ll also order a chest X-ray to examine the lungs.
+A blood gas analysis will check oxygen levels in the blood.

-When an infant is born with RDS and symptoms are immediately apparent, the infant is usually taken to a neonatal intensive care unit (NICU).
+When an infant is born with RDS and symptoms are immediately apparent, the infant is usually admitted to a neonatal intensive care unit (NICU).

 The three main treatments for RDS are: